How to start wildlife photography: Plan Your First Field Shoot With Confidence

 1. Keep Your Distance

-Getting a close-up doesn’t mean getting physically close.
+A long lens is your best friend here.
+Getting a good photo doesn’t mean getting physically close.

 Getting too close to nesting birds can cause stress, or even lead to them abandoning their eggs.